-If you ever experience pain or discomfort, let Coach Jen know so you can have a modification.
+If you ever experience pain or discomfort, then let me know so we can come up with a modification.
 Make the training calendar work for you - switch training sessions around as needed.

 Just because we're remote doesn't mean you won't get results.
 You will be amazed at how self-sufficient you will become and how routine your workouts will be in this process.
 It's empowering!